The 50 latest publications is shown on this page. See all publications in Cristin here →

-I currently lead the Norwegian Research Council project Arctic Silk Road: Imagining Global Infrastructures and Community Boundaries in Sápmi and the Russian North, which follows the social lives of railways, ports, and northern sea route infrastructure across Norway, Finland, and Russia.
+I currently lead the Norwegian Research Council project Arctic Silk Road: Imagining Global Infrastructures and Community Boundaries in Sápmi and the Russian North, which follows the social lives of railways, ports, and northern sea route infrastructure linked to Asia and global trade across Norway, Finland, and Russia.

-From the study of craft making and cultural tourism in Sápmi, to land demarcation in East Africa, I write about the institutionalized and embodied ways that people experience and act on relations of power and belonging.
+From studies of craft making and infrastructural development in Sápmi, to land demarcation in East Africa, I write about the embodied ways that people experience cultural change.
 In doing so, I seek to illuminate how bodily practice can be harnessed to achieve social transformation--both individually and in society at large.
 See my website for more details.

 SOA-1003 Communication and Meaning